Updated November 28, 2020

-Whether you call it neuter, spay, castrate or desex, there’s been a lot of debate about the right time to get it done in dogs.
-That’s because it varies from breed to breed.
+Whether you call it neuter, spay, castrate or desex, the right time to get it done in dogs is a subject of much debate.
+This is because it varies from breed to breed.
 Recently, a study was published on the best age for neutering in all three Poodle breeds.

 While the paper isn’t perfect (more on that later), it does provide the first evidence for Poodles on choosing a time of desexing with the fewest health problems.
 The study compared dogs neutered at different ages for their rates of: